ronin-rb/ronin-code-asm/README.md

 ### Syscalls

-If `:os` is specified, then syscall numbers can be looked up via the `syscalls`
+If the `:os` option is specified, then syscall numbers can be looked up via the `syscalls` Hash:
-Hash:

     ASM.new(:os => 'Linux') do
       # ...